If you just discovered you qualify for multiple retirement accounts, you might ask yourself, can I max out my 401k and 457?

-Yes, you can max out both your 401k and 457 plan up to the maximum allowed by the IRS which is $19,500 for each account.
-Contributing the max to both accounts results in a total tax deferral of $39,000 per year, not including catch-up contributions.
+Yes, you can max out both your 401k and 457 plan up to the maximum allowed by the IRS, which is $20,500 for each account.
+Contributing the max to both accounts results in a total tax deferral of $41,000 per year, not including catch-up contributions.

-This is a great way to maximize your tax advantages for those looking to bulk up their retirement accounts quickly.
-If you decide to invest into both accounts your next question might be:
+This is a great way to maximize your tax advantages for those looking to quickly bulk up their retirement accounts.
+If you decide to invest in both accounts your next question might be:

 Should I Max Out My 401k or 457 First?

 Unfortunately, your employer cannot match your contributions to the 457 plan.
-Therefore, you should only contribute to the 457 plan after you have taken advantage of the full company match in your 401k.
+Therefore, you should only contribute to the 457 plan after taking advantage of the entire company match in your 401k.

 Here is a helpful flowchart I made on How To Prioritize Your Investments: